Teaching and Supporting Remote Learners Online

 At the end of the course, teachers will be able to:

-- create remote lesson exemplars of good practice for future online and blended learning across key stage 2, 3, 4 and 5
+- create remote lesson exemplars of good practice for future online and blended learning across key stage 1, 2, 3, 4 and 5 and post 16 further and higher education;

 - assess for learning using a range of interactive support tools accessible to pupils with internet access, including mobile learner access.

-Suitable for online and home study, the course will use a virtual learning environment, with 2 hours per week of webinars, video tuition and examples of best practice.
-As the programme utilises a coaching and mentoring approach, the number of participants on each course intake will be capped at 30.
+Suitable for online and home study, the course will use the College’s Canvas virtual learning environment, with 2 hours per week of webinars, video tuition and examples of best practice.
+As the course utilises a coaching and mentoring approach, the number of participants on the course will be capped at 30.

 As long as you have access to a PC or laptop that is capable of running apps like youtube and you have good internet connection, there are no specific IT or technical requirements.